 For Action Rifle: America's Rifle Challenge (ARC) (4x)

-For Action Pistol / Rifle: USPSA / Steel Challenge, to include any "Super Steel" (4x)
+For Action Pistol: USPSA / Steel Challenge, to include any "Super Steel" (4x)

 For Precision Pistol: CMP Pistol match / Military and Police Service match (2x)